geojwh/adelberts/README.md

-# adelberts
+## adelberts

-These are files containing locations where a consumer can purchase Adelbert's beer nationwide.
+This is a web map created for Adelbert's Brewery in Austin, TX displaying locations across the U.S. where Adelbert's beer is sold.
+The extended Mapbox.js library (based on leaflet) and the leaflet marker cluster plugin were utilized.

+The map is live on the brewery's website at the below url.

-Adelbert's Brewery website: www.adelbertsbeer.com
+Adelbert's Brewery website: www.adelbertsbeer.com/locations.html